 Virtual Private Networking (VPN) facilitates secure remote computing by providing access to the GSD network which would otherwise be shielded by our firewall.
-With an active VPN connection you can run software that is network licensed and you can access file repositories that would normally be inaccessible, e.g. GSDServer.
-(Your remote internet service / data plan must be obtained separately and is a pre-requisite for VPN).
+With an active VPN connection you can run software that is network licensed and access other internal resources

 Harvard's VPN Service is automatically activated for all GSD Students and will remain active until you are no longer a GSD Student.
 There is no need to sign-up.
-Please contact the Help Desk (617-496-3810) if you require any assistance.
-The Help Desk is located in L19 in the lower level of the Frances Loeb Library.
+Please contact the Help Desk (617-496-3810) if you require any assistance

 VPN Download and Installation Steps:

-2. At the login screen you will be prompted to authenticate.
-Enter your VPN Credentials (HarvardKey login name followed by “#gsd” e.g. email@example.com#gsd) and your HarvardKey password and your two-step verification passcode.
+At the login screen you will be prompted to authenticate.
+Enter your VPN Credentials (HarvardKey credentials and your two-step verification).
 Press ‘Continue’ to accept the terms.

-4. After the installation, you may launch AnyConnect VPN from your Start menu (Windows) or Applications folder if you are on OSX
+After the installation, you may launch Cisco AnyConnect VPN Client from your Start menu (Windows) or Applications folder if you are on OSX

-5. Once launched, make sure “vpn.harvard.edu” is entered in the ‘Connect’ dialog box.
-Next, you will be prompted for your VPN Credentials in conjunction with two-step verification (same as Step 2 above).
+Once launched, make sure vpn.harvard.edu is entered in the Connect dialog box.
+Next, you will be prompted for your HarvardKey in conjunction with two-step verification.

 If you have the Duo two-factor authentication app installed on your smartphone, you can leave the Two-Step Verification Code prompt blank, and it will send a push notification to your device.